mbidiuk13/LinearEquationsSolver/README.md

 ## Overview
 This repository contains a C# application designed to solve Systems of Linear Algebraic Equations (SLAE) using advanced numerical methods.

-As a Software Engineering student transitioning into Data Analytics, I developed this project to strengthen my algorithmic thinking and apply linear algebra concepts in software development.
-Understanding these underlying mathematical models is crucial for data processing and machine learning algorithms.

 ## Implemented Mathematical Methods
 The application supports the following numerical methods for solving linear systems: